 As might be expected, remote visitors to public libraries are much more likely to have Internet access at home than in-person visitors (95% versus 77%).
-But it is clear in comparing people who use remote access to public libraries and those who use the Internet from a workstation in the library, that public libraries play a distinct role in providing access to Internet.
-While 95 percent of
+But it is clear in comparing people who use remote access to public libraries and those who use the Internet from a workstation in the library, that public libraries play a distinct role in providing access to the Internet.
+While 95 percent of teachers, or to address work-related needs (e.g., research, administration, etc.).
+These needs vary somewhat by racial and ethnic groups.

-PURPOSE OF VISITS
+INFORMATION NEEDS AND PURPOSE OF VISITS